-In his latest work, Jewish liturgical musical traditions are combined with data sequences from the Einride pod's self-driving system, "translated" into notes, producing a ten-minute AI-meets-God symphony.
+In his latest work, Jewish liturgical musical traditions are combined with data sequences from the autonomous vehicle's operating system, "translated" into notes, producing a ten-minute AI-meets-God symphony.
 The piece, called "Einride", will premiere tomorrow, at Gävle Concert Hall, Sweden.

 “When I met Robert Falck for the first time, last spring, we quickly found a common chord, an almost identical approach to our callings.
 He runs a tech company and I write music, but the similarities are more numerous one might expect.
 Then and there I had the idea to translate Einride’s algorithms into music, allowing the piece to transcend my own limitations as a musician, extracting my ego from it”, says Jacob Mühlrad.